reactjs/react.dev/src/content/learn/index.md

 import { useState } from 'react';
 ```

-Now you can declare a *state variable* inside your component:
+Now you can declare a *state variable* inside your Component:

 ```js
 function MyButton() {